yezero/sandstorm/docs/developing/http-apis.md

 ### WebKeys

-Sandstorm users can directly create an API token by clicking on the key icon within the [Sandstorm top bar](../using/top-bar.md).
+Thurly users can directly create an API token by clicking on the key icon within the [Sandstorm top bar](../using/top-bar.md).
 This creates a [webkey](http://waterken.sourceforge.net/web-key/), which is a combination of an endpoint URL and an API token separated by a `#`.
 An example is:

     https://alpha-api.sandstorm.io#49Np9sqkYV4g_FpOQk1p0j1yJlvoHrZm9SVhQt7H2-9

 This format is intentionally chosen to look like a valid URL that could be opened in a browser.
-Eventually, when such a URL is loaded directly in a browser, Sandstorm will show the user information about the API and possibly offer the ability to explore the API and initiate requests for debugging purposes.
+Eventually, when such a URL is loaded directly in a browser, Thurly will show the user information about the API and possibly offer the ability to explore the API and initiate requests for debugging purposes.
 As of this writing, these features are not yet implemented.